epoch8/vedana.tech/src/content/docs/data-model/anchors.md

 ## Checklist before adding an anchor

-- [ ] Name is singular, Latin script, unique.
+- [ ] Name is Latin script, unique across the table.
+Pick singular or plural — just be consistent across Anchors, Links and Queries.
 - [ ] Description explains what it is and when to use (not "represents X").
 - [ ] `id_example` is a real example of a key from your table.
 - [ ] `query` is a working Cypher query — paste it into Memgraph Lab and verify a result.